 - Helping Your Community with Dad: For some dads, being celebrated and the center of attention isn't their cup of tea.
 For those dads, you can celebrate Father’s Day with them by helping others.
 Spend time with your dad volunteering at a food bank or shelter.
 Spending time with him, without making time for him, can be the perfect Father's Day gift.

 - A Classic Twist – The most typical Father’s Day gifts are ties and socks.
 This year, put a personal twist on them to make a one-of-a-kind present.
 You can personalize both socks and ties with your face on them, so Dad will always remember who loves him the most.

 - Personalized Grilling Set - A personalized grilling set is a great fit for dads who love to spend time out on the grill.
 It gives Dad a gift he’ll enjoy while also making it all about him.

 Customized Golf Markers - If your dad loves spending time on the back nine, give him a gift like custom photo golf markers to help him remember you while he’s out on the greens.

 Start on a meaningful gift by thinking about your favorite dad memories.
 Remember that first awkward shaving lesson?
 Learning to drive with him in the passenger seat (yikes!).
-Or maybe there’s something more sentimental, like the smiley face he’d draw on anything when you felt defeated and beaten down.
+Or maybe there’s something more sentimental, like the smiley face he’d draw on anything when you felt defeated.
 Magnifying a memory can make the details a big deal.
 For example, remember all those autumn hunting trips with some photos and a 30-caliber pen for Dad?
 Search for his old cologne and write a note of the times as a kid you remember him wearing it.

 - Candy Tackle Box - With a simple plastic organizer, you can make a gift to lure him in.
 Rather than filling it up with expensive lures and fishing tackles, fill it with gummy worms and Swedish Fish to make this candy tackle box.